What ESL students can learn from ESL writers

 Developing proficiency in a new language can have profound effects on a student’s global perspective and social perception.
 An acquired language with its tools can also help you refine your first language and understand its intricacies.

-Being fluent in a language (especially English) improves your chances of being admitted to social groups with greater amounts of social and political influence.
+Being fluent in a language (especially English) improves an ESL student’s chances of being admitted to social groups with greater amounts of social and political influence.

 We hope you venture into the uncharted territory of creative writing and put out some brilliant stuff out there.
 If you need any help with academic or creative writings, you can trust PaperTrue to proofread and edit your written material.